 - Free WiFi on most coaches and at hotels

 - Albatross Travel App and ‘On Tour’ Travel Map

 No additional 'on tour' costs!

-This boutique hotel is located in the very heart of the vibrant Temple Bar district.
-The contemporary guest rooms are comfortable and stylish and feature elegant furnishings, ensuite bathrooms and minibar.
+This 4 star hotel is located in the very heart of Dublin, on the famous O’Connell Street.
+The contemporary guest rooms are equipped with the most excellent amenities.

 Vienna Woods Hotel, Cork - 2 nights

 The Vienna Woods hotel is an 18th century country house located in 22 acres of wooded grounds, in the Glanmire Valley, just a 10 minute drive from the centre of Cork.
 Abundant in vintage charm, the hotel offers modern amenities including complimentary WiFi in guest rooms.

 Muckross Park Hotel & Spa, Killarney - 3 nights

 This 5 star hotel, located 5 minutes’ drive from Killarney town, is surrounded by the Killarney National Park and offers modern, air conditioned guest rooms.